Asilve/ctf-writeups/picoctf/general_skills.md

 #### Solution
 After connecting and using ls, I saw 2 text files, one that was the first of three parts to the flag, and another giving instructions to get the second part.
 I followed the instruction to the root directory ( cd / ) and repeated the process. found part 2 and another instruction for part 3, go to home directory ( cd ~ ).
 The last part of the flag was found here.
 Combining the three parts gave me the full flag needed.

+## Python Wrangling (Easy)
+#### Description
+Python scripts are invoked kind of like programs in the Terminal...
+Can you run this Python script using this password to get the flag?

+#### Thought process
+After downloading the relevant files, I ran the python scrypt.
+It said I needed to use "-d" or "-e" and a file name.
+Obvious that these were for decrypt / encrypt respectively.

+#### Solution
+I ran the scrypt again with -d and the flag file that was provided.
+It asked me for a password that I then provided from the pw.txt file I was given.
+After this the flag was given to me.

+## 2warm (Easy)
+#### Description
+Can you convert the number 42 (base 10) to binary (base 2)

+#### Thought process / solution
+I simply converted the number 42 into binary which gave me the flag contents.

+## First Grep (Easy)
+#### Description
+Can you find the flag in this file?

+#### Thought process / Solution
+Obviously I needed to use grep to find the flag inside the file.
+After using the command, the whole file was output, suggesting the grep matched and output the whole file as it is all one line. using "wc -l file" confirmed my suspicion.
+Updating my grep to only include the matched regex string (grep -o 'picoCTF{a-zA-Z0-9_}'), I was provided the flag.

+## Bases (Easy)
+#### Description
+What does this bDNhcm5fdGgzX3IwcDM1 mean?
+I think it has something to do with bases.

+#### Thought process / Solution
+Saving the provided base64 string into a text file, then decoding it using the base64 -d command gave me the contents of the flag.